Coin Speak: 10 Coin Terms You Need To Know (And They’ll Help You Sound Like A Real Numismatist!)

 BU, which stands for brilliant uncirculated, is probably one of the most frequently encountered coin grades.
 BU refers to a coin with no wear and good to superb surfaces.

-While BU is a desirable coin grade, it’s important to remember two things:
+While BU is a desirable coin grade, it’s important to remember these 2 things:

-Yes, there are scores of genuine, unadulterated ‘BU’ coins on the market.
-You just have to know what to look for when avoiding coins that have been worn, dipped in a brightening solution, or otherwise altered.
+Yes, there are scores of genuine, unadulterated BU coins on the market… And now you know what to look for!
+(Avoid coins that have been worn, cleaned, dipped in a brightening solution, or otherwise altered.)

 Red Book

-It contains price lists, grading charts, coin information, and hundreds of color photos for practically every coin made in the United States going back to Colonial times.
+• Color photos for practically every coin made in the United States — going back to Colonial times!

 Third-party grading companies are firms that will, for a fee, evaluate your coins.
-There are hundreds out there, but only a handful that are longstanding, truly legitimate, respected, and consistent with how they grade their coins.
+There are hundreds out there — but only a handful that are longstanding, truly legitimate, respected, and consistent with how they grade coins.

 Slabbed Coin